Chabuma S.A Builds Up Third and Most Ambitious Affordable Housing DevelopmentRead More

-The Haiti Home Ownership and Mortgage Expansion (HOME) Program, funded by the United States Agency for International Development (USAID), works on both the supply and demand side of the housing value chain in Haiti to create affordable housing.
-Through an incentive structure the program mobilizes the Haitian financial sector and property developers to lead the creation of a larger market for housing finance products and infrastructure.
-By the end of HOME, the program will facilitate the construction or improvement of 1,750 households and 7,875 Haitians will be occupying new or improved houses as a result of the HOME Program.
+The Haiti Home Ownership and Mortgage Expansion (HOME) Program, funded by the United States Agency for International Development (USAID), addresses gaps in both the demand and supply sides of the housing value chain in Haiti to create affordable housing.
+Through developing an incentive structure, including varied deployment of pay-for performance (P4P) principles, the program mobilizes the Haitian financial sector and property developers to lead in expanding and improving the market for housing finance products and infrastructure.

-The program works with implementing partners, Habitat for Humanity International (HFHI) and the Affordable Housing Institute (AHI), and specifically, seeks to unlock liquidity in the Haitian banking sector, to mitigate risk for participating financial institutions (PFIs) and developers, and enable low, moderate and middle-income Haitian households to gain access to affordable housing.
+The program works with implementing partners, Habitat for Humanity International (HFHI) and the Affordable Housing Institute (AHI), seeking to unlock liquidity in the Haitian banking sector to mitigate risk for participating financial institutions (PFIs) and developers, and enable low, moderate and middle-income Haitian households to gain access to affordable housing.
 The HOME Program challenges and assists PFIs, developers, and low, moderate and middle-income households to identify, articulate and implement these solutions themselves—acting as a facilitator in the process—but does not create artificial interference in the housing market.